-‘A Band-Aid on a bullet wound:’ Workers are getting laid off anew as PPP runs out
+‘A Band-Aid on a bullet wound’: Workers are getting laid off anew as PPP runs out

 Tens of millions of unemployed workers

-Alpert, the investment banker, said that he believed workers being rehired because of the PPP is one of the reasons the unemployment rate dropped in May and June, after historic spikes before that.
+Alpert, the investment banker, said that he thinks workers being rehired because of the PPP is one of the reasons the unemployment rate dropped in May and June, after historic spikes before that.

-But the elevated number of new unemployment claims every week for the last month — which has stubbornly remained around 1.4 million newly applicants a week on average — is an indication that the U.S. is already feeling the pain from the PPP’s expiration, he said.
+But the elevated number of new unemployment claims every week for the past month — which has stubbornly remained around 1.4 million new applicants a week on average — is an indication that the United States is already feeling the pain from the PPP’s expiration, he said.

-“The reason you still have hundreds of thousands of new unemployment claims each week in states that still have surges, where you’re opening the economy, to me tells me there’s something else afoot,” he said.
+“The reason you still have hundreds of thousands of new unemployment claims each week in states that still have surges, where you’re opening the economy, to me, tells me there’s something else afoot,” he said.

 Back in Broomfield, Colo., Nelson says she doesn’t have much hope that her business will return until there’s federal leadership about the public health aspect of the pandemic.

-"If we would have said, okay, we’re sending out this PPP money, and we’re locking everybody down for 60 days, we’re gonna make this virus go away and then we’re going to reopen — I think we would have been a lot better off,” Nelson said.
+“If we would have said, okay, we’re sending out this PPP money, and we’re locking everybody down for 60 days, we’re going to make this virus go away and then we’re going to reopen — I think we would have been a lot better off,” Nelson said.
 “That money would have done more good because now, all it is, is just limping along.
 It’s like a string of bread crumbs for a bird.”

 In the meantime, she and her husband have taken up the ancient art of praying to the weather gods, in this case for hail, which typically sends a rush of customers with dented hoods their way.
 Her husband still heads to the shop every day in case customers show up.